Feo's Stuff HORROR / THRILLER

 Director Rodman Flender (THE UNBORN, LEPRECHAUN 2) together with first time Writers Terri Hughes and Ron Milbauer, have created a wildly witty, uncliched movie that is both a spoof as well as a stand alone comedy in its own right.
 It doesn't need any references to other Horror movies to be funny (though they are there).
 The jokes are fresh and original.
 While this is no exercise in intellectual humor, IDLE HANDS never the less rises above the standard and typical bathroom humor that one would expect from a teen slasher Horror flick.

-The movie starts out with veteran comedy actors Fred Willard ([TV] SALEM'S LOT: The Series) and Connie Ray (LOST SOULS) who play Dad and Mom respectively.
+The movie starts out with veteran comedy actors Fred Willard (SALEM'S LOT: The Series [TV]) and Connie Ray (LOST SOULS) who play Dad and Mom respectively.
 They are victimized in just the first few minutes of the movie, which starts off with a bang when they see the writing on the ceiling, glowing in the dark right over their heads which reads: "I'm Under The Bed!".
-Merry Mishaps ensue.

 Unfortunately, their lazy lout of a son, Anton (Devon Sawa: CASPER, FINAL DESTINATION) doesn't even realize his parents are missing for two whole days until he runs out of pot.
-A quick trip across the street to his slacker buddies Mick (Seth Green: TICKS, BUFFY THE VAMPIRE SLAYER [TV]) and Pnub (Elden Ratliff aka Eldon Henson) to find out that there is a maniacal killer on the loose.
+That calls for a quick trip across the street to his slacker buddies Mick (Seth Green: TICKS, BUFFY THE VAMPIRE SLAYER [TV]) and Pnub (Elden Ratliff aka Eldon Henson), only to find out that there is a maniacal killer on the loose.
 Soon, Anton realizes who the killer is, himself!
 Or more to the point, his right hand!

 Salvation comes in the form of Debi (Vivica Fox: TEACHING MRS. TINGLE) a warrior woman